CuadrosNicolas/LambdaScript/README.md

 ## Syntax of the language

-The language is inspired by OCaml, Prolog and python abut his syntax is mostly taken from OCaml.
+The language is inspired by OCaml, Prolog and python but his syntax is mostly taken from OCaml.

 ### Functional